Categories

 Essential Attributes Describing Good Landing Page Experience

 A landing page can be defined as a page to which the traffic is diverted through any type of marketing activity.
-In the case of e-commerce, traffic is acquired with the intention of converting it into a business.
-Your campaign goal could be anything from brand awareness, lead generation to sales conversion; the one constant among all of them is the landing page to which a prospect is directed.
+In the case of e-commerce, traffic is acquired to convert it into a business.
+Your campaign goal could be anything from brand awareness, and lead generation to sales conversion; the one constant among all of them is the landing page to which a prospect is directed.

 Like in an offline store a salesperson plays a crucial role in persuading a prospect to purchase the product.